-Likewise, Ribeira and Vila Nova de Gaia offer a couple of potential options although these areas are typically more about touristic restaurants and port wine.
+Likewise, neighbourhoods like Ribeira and Vila Nova de Gaia offer a couple of potential options although these areas are typically more about touristic restaurants and port wine.

 In my opinion, the best brunch cafes in Porto are located close to Cedofeita which is known as a trendy part of Porto just north of the UNESCO centre.

 With no more ado, here are my top picks for brunch and breakfast in Porto, Portugal…